What is RAAC concrete? How to tell if school buildings are at risk of collapse

 What is RAAC?

-Reinforced autoclaved aerated concrete (RAAC) is a lightweight form of concrete which was used in schools, colleges and other building construction from the 1950s until the mid-1990s, according to a government website.
+Reinforced autoclaved aerated concrete (RAAC) is a lightweight form of concrete that was used in schools, colleges and other building construction from the 1950s until the mid-1990s, according to a government website.

 It is made from a combination of cement, lime, water, and an aeration agent.
 The mixture is poured into moulds and then subjected to high pressure and heat, known as autoclaving, to create a lightweight, strong, and porous material.